-As part of the on-going commitment to improving personal tutoring, the University introduced the role of Deputy Pro-Vice Chancellor for Student Experience in November 2015.
+The continual enhancement of our academic support system is overseen by the Deputy Pro-Vice Chancellor for Student Experience.
 Subsuming and enhancing the former role of University Senior Tutor, the DPVC (Student Experience) - under the guidance of the Pro-Vice Chancellor for Education - provides strategic leadership and support on issues related to personal tutoring across the campus and is working to advance an integrated approach to personal tutoring and pastoral care throughout the University.
-This DPVC works with colleagues in Student Services, CLAD and Library Services (ASC) on a range of progression and retention- focussed initiatives.
+This DPVC works with colleagues in Student Services, CLAD and Library Services on a range of progression and retention- focussed initiatives.